ADA Grievance Procedure

 - Conduct that is a breach of peace; or aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored by, or participated in by, the College or members of the academic community;

 - Any unauthorized use of electronic or other devices to make an audio or video record of any person without his/her prior knowledge, or without his/her effective consent when such a recording is likely to cause injury or distress;

 - Disruption or obstruction of teaching, research, disciplinary proceedings, administration or other activities of the College, including its public service functions, or other authorized non-College activities;

 The College requires its community members to comply with all applicable city and state laws with regard to dress.
-This includes health regulations requiring shoes in the areas where food and beverages are served (Student Center and Dining Commons).
+This includes health regulations requiring shirts and shoes in the areas where food and beverages are served (Student Center and Dining Commons).
 Shirts are required inside all nonresident buildings and where decorum suggests such appropriate attire.
 Additionally, instructors or college representatives may require certain types of clothing to be worn in laboratories, shops, or during athletic activities.